 The SWAG Team’s unswerving dedication and contagious enthusiasm inspire everyone associated with the Summer Symposium.
 The Symposium could not be held without the enormous contributions of the SWAG Team.

-Music for All has a talented team of educators that work directly with our Director and Collegiate tracks at camp.
+Music for All has a talented team of educators that work directly with our Director and Collegiate divisions at camp.
 These select individuals work side by side with some of the best clinicians in the country.
-They are an integral piece to the success of our adult portion of camp.
-Collaborating with Music for All staff on logistics and assisting clinicians with their on-site set up of workshops and sessions.
+The Directors’ Academy Assistant Team is SWAG-like in the servant-leader orientation and intent of the group, however, the entirety of the program is geared toward the director participants at the Summer Symposium, collaborating with Music for All staff on logistics and assisting clinicians with their on-site set up of workshops and sessions.

-Week Long DTA’s are responsible for assisting clinicians with session set up and tear down, management of the two Director Bands, assistance with clinician transportation and many other logistics.
+Directors’ Academy Assistants are responsible for assisting clinicians with session set up and tear down, management of the two Director Bands, assistance with clinician transportation and many other logistics.
 This group has no student supervision responsibilities, but will be mingling with clinicians and directors both professionally and in social settings.
-All Week Long Applicants must be 21 years of age or older.
+All Directors’ Academy Assistant applicants must be 21 years of age or older.

-Attendance and participation on BSU campus will be expected from 9am the Friday before the Leadership Weekend, through 1pm Monday following the Leadership Weekend, for Weekend Only DTA’s and from 6pm Sunday, prior to the full week of camp to the following Sunday for Week Long DTA’s.
+Attendance and participation on BSU campus will be expected from 6:00 p.m.
+Sunday, prior to the full week of camp to the following Sunday for Directors’ Academy Assistants.